LIMJIALIANG/Flowchart-Table/README.md

 H21{"counter == 0"}
 H22{"counter == 1"}
-H23[/"Display the length of hall/room that can fix the table, <br> the width of hall/room that can fix the table </br>"/] G31[/"Display 'We would suggest you to choose Rectangle Bertha with 8 seaters as the first choice.' </br>"/] G32[/"Display 'We would suggest you to choose Rectangle Bertha with 8 seaters as the second choice.' </br>"/] COUNT3["counter += 1"]
+H23[/"Display the length of hall/room that can fix the table, <br> the width of hall/room that can fix the table </br>"/] G31[/"Display 'We would suggest you to choose Rectangle Bertha <br> with 8 seaters as the first choice.' </br>"/] G32[/"Display 'We would suggest you to choose Rectangle Bertha <br> with 8 seaters as the second choice.' </br>"/] COUNT3["counter += 1"]